Looking for the best gin bars in Leeds? You’re in luck because we’ve rounded them all up in one place.

-Jake’s is the ultimate Leeds gin bar, and not just because they have their own Still Room where they make their own range of spirits and liqueurs in a 30 litre copper still.
+Jake’s is the ultimate Leeds gin bar, and not just because they have their own Still Room where they make their own range of spirits and liqueurs in a 30-litre copper still.
 They love gin here – the owners are the founders of Portobello Road gin so you can be sure it’s in plentiful supply.
-They have over 30 more different labels to choose from, whether it’s Bathtub, Leeds Gin or Mason’s of Yorkshire, which all make a cracking G&T. The have an enticing array of gin cocktails too – try the famous White Lady, with its mix of Tanqueray gin, lemon juice, Cointreau and egg white.
+They have over 30 more different labels to choose from, whether it’s Bathtub, Leeds Gin or Mason’s of Yorkshire, which all make a cracking G&T. They have an enticing array of gin cocktails too – try the famous White Lady, with its mix of Tanqueray gin, lemon juice, Cointreau and egg white.

 Jake’s Bar and Still Room, 27 Call Lane, Leeds, West Yorkshire, LS1 7BT.